Tips for Handling Vintage Chronographs

 #6 Cleaning

-#7 Be careful when changing bracelets
+#7 Caution when changing straps

 #8 Protect the dial